nuac-admin/nuac-release-four/_info/awards.md

           - txt: Simon was fortunate to fish all sorts of waters, in various countries, for all species, employing whatever method was required to catch something.
 Despite these varied opportunities and resulting experiences the Broads always remained close to his heart.
 It wasn't a surprise to hear that this was where he & his brother learnt to fish.
 If you were lucky Simon would regale you of tales about misty autumnal days, sat in a boat on the River Bure long trotting for roach when big nets of quality fish were common.
           - txt: Apart from competing with Simon in NUAC matches I was fortunate to share a few outings with him.
 We enjoyed a few successful outings to the Yare at Postwick where we were lucky to get amongst the bigger bream, with both of us landing fish over 6lb.
 On one late season trip we failed to raise a bite at Postwick and, rather than end our season early, we chanced our luck by travelling further downstream to Cantley.
 The river gods were on our side, we only managed a dozen fish between us but each was a vivid blue backed, silver flanked, red finned 1lb+ roach.
 Happy days indeed.
           - txt: So in honour of Simon we would love to hear about our members' (non-carp) successes fishing on the Broads or a club water; be it bumper nets of silvers, big roach or bream, a clonking perch or even a monster pike.
-  - btn-title: Simon Clay Award
-    btn-hash: simon-clay-award
-    paragraphs:
-      - col-pos:
-        col:
-        hdr:
-        img:
-        sentences:
-          - txt: Award for the best Broads catch or the best non-carp specimen from a NUAC water.
-Again, the story of the day is of great interest.
-Please send your nominations to the <a href="mailto:secretary@nuac.org.uk">Secretary</a>, winner(s) will be announced at the next AGM.
-        buttons:
-          - size: lg
-            style: info
-            icon: crown
-            txt: 2022 Award
-            target: 2022-sca-1.html
 ---